comfyphp/lang/README.md

 ## Usage

-ComfyPHP will search for the all the languages based on the `CONFIG_LANG_PATH` settings in `comfy.lang.config.php`.
+ComfyPHP will search for all the languages base on the `CONFIG_LANG_PATH` settings in `comfy.lang.config.php`.

 You can add the following line into somewhere and import it into every files later, here we take `src/pages/_init.php` for example: